pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       -n DEV-NAMESPACE
     ```

-1. Create a `kubernetes.io/dockerconfigjson` secret which has write access to where you
-want the scanner to upload the result .
+3. Create a secret `write-creds` with write access to the registry for the scanner to upload the scan results to.

     ```console
     read -s WRITE_PASSWORD